jbush001/NyuziProcessor/README.md

 # Nyuzi Processor

 Nyuzi is a GPGPU processor core implemented in SystemVerilog.
-It features a modern design, including a vector floating point pipeline, fine grained hardware multithreading, multiprocessor support, and a coherent L1/L2 cache hierarchy.
-It is fully synthesizable and the core features have been validated on FPGA.
-This project also includes a C++ toolchain based on LLVM, an emulator, software libraries, and verification tests.
+Its modern design features a pipelined vector floating point unit, fine grained hardware multithreading, multiprocessor support, and a coherent L1/L2 cache hierarchy.
+It is fully synthesizable and has been validated on FPGA.
+This project also includes a C++ toolchain based on LLVM, an emulator, software libraries, and RTL verification tests.
 It is useful as a platform for microarchitecture experimentation, performance modeling, and parallel software development.

 License: GPLv2/LGPLv2.
 Documentation: https://github.com/jbush001/NyuziProcessor/wiki